I’m pleased to announce that the Rambo Academy for Wayward Writers is once again expanding its offerings.

 I’ve got an answer now that I feel 100% happy with: the Rambo Academy for Wayward Writers #Critclub.

-#CritClub is an online space where fantasy and science fiction writers of all levels can exchange story and novel critiques.
+#CritClub is an online space where fantasy and science fiction writers of all levels can talk with each other and exchange story and novel critiques.
 Its Discord server provides chat rooms where members can trade critiques as well as discuss market news, tips, and trends, recent rejections, and supportive advice and feedback.
+Critiquing is totally optional and there is no pressure to participate!
+Join for the gossip and chatter if you feel so inclined.

 Ways to sign up for #Critclub: